nolanblevins/Java_Projects/README.md

 36. **TriangleMaker**: Generates and manipulates triangles with different properties.

-37. **VectorMath**: Perform vector operations such as addition, subtraction, and dot products.
+37. **VectorMath**: Perform vector operations such as addition and subtraction.

 38. **VehicleFleet**: Manage a fleet of vehicles with different types and characteristics.